MusicPlayerDaemon/MPD/doc/user.rst

 Configuring input plugins
 -------------------------

-To configure an input plugin, add a input block to :file:`mpd.conf`:
+To configure an input plugin, add an :code:`input` block to :file:`mpd.conf`:

 .. code-block:: none